tripleagent93/srb-website/README.md

 # Mobile first
 Built with smaller devices in mind.
 # Responsive
-Responds to any device the user is viewing it from, whether its a smartphone, tablet or desktop computer.
+Scales to any device the user is viewing it from, whether its a smartphone, tablet or desktop computer.